tetratelabs/istio-0to60/docs/ingress.md

 Configuring ingress with Istio is performed in two parts:

-1. Define a `Gateway` custom resource that governs the specific host, port, and protocol to expose
+1. Define a `Gateway` Custom Resource that governs the specific host, port, and protocol to expose.
-1. Specify how requests should be routed with a `VirtualService` custom resource.
+1. Specify how requests should be routed with a `VirtualService` Custom Resource.

 ### Create a Gateway resource